Chelsea's incredible XI of players who featured in their youth ranks

 Chelsea have top-class youngsters here, there and everywhere in English football and beyond.

-While the likes of Reece James and Mason Mount are doing the business in the famous blue jersey right now, the club’s famous loan system is ensuring that other young stars are getting game time elsewhere.
+While Reece James is doing the business in the famous blue jersey right now, the club's famous loan system is ensuring that other young stars are getting game time elsewhere.

-It’s honestly scary to think that the Blues can casually just recall Conor Gallagher and Armando Broja from what have been truly eye-catching seasons out on loan with Crystal Palace and Southampton.
+It's honestly scary to think that the Blues can casually just recall Levi Colwill from what was a truly eye-catching season out on loan with Brighton & Hove Albion.

 So much quality from Chelsea’s academy